 A critical epidemiological aspect of the regular occurrence of Psy and SRP in the Durance River catchment is the potential of river-borne bacteria to cause disease to crops irrigated with river water.
 This concern brings to the forefront the questions of how to assess the epidemiological potential of river-borne bacteria and how to anticipate disease outbreaks.
 The epidemiological potential of Psy and SRP strains in river water could be addressed via pathogenicity tests such as those conducted for the D. dianthicola-like and D. aquatica strains isolated from river water in Finland (Laurila et al., 2008).
 However, in the case of Psy, the choice of pertinent hosts to test against strains in the dominant DD.1 haplotype is complicated by its variable and potentially broad host range (Morris et al., 2019).
 To anticipate disease outbreaks, data on epidemiological potential needs to be set in the context of rate of exposure of crop plants and the local environmental conditions.
 Exposure of plants due to irrigation with river water could be estimated.
 For the main departments of France that irrigate with water from the Durance River catchment (Alpes de Haute Provence, Hautes Alpes and Vaucluse) there are > 55000 ha of agriculture that could be irrigated including fruits and vegetables, pastures and cereals (Chambre_d'Agriculture_PACA, 2014).
 In the case of lettuce – a vegetable crop produced in abundance in the Durance River catchment - plants require a total of about 30 mm (30 L m-2) in the few days following planting (about a week) and about 5 or 6 subsequent irrigations of about 15 mm each during the 2 to 3 months of culture afterwards for a total of about 110 mm (110 L m-2) during the life cycle of the plant (Lecompte, 2012).
 For a lettuce field planted at a density of 150000 plants ha-1 and a mean bacterial population density of 103 Psy or SRP L-1 of river water, each plant on average could potentially be in contact with more than 103 bacteria belonging to the Psy or SRP species complex from water during the first few days after planting and about 104 Psy or SRP bacteria throughout the period of culture due to irrigation.
 At a first glance, this might seem to be cause for alarm.
 However, the fate of these bacteria is unknown.
-We do not know if they survive, if they are physiologically competent, or if they are compatible with the crop hosts they encounter.
+We do not know if they survive, if they are physiologically competent, or if they are compatible with the crop they encounter.
 We should keep in mind that only a fraction of the Psy or SRP strains – or perhaps none at all - that contact the plants via irrigation will have pathogenic potential for the crop that they encounter.
 Overall, this speculation points out why it is important to have quantitative data on bacterial population size that allows for estimations of exposure - and that go beyond the uncertainties of risk assessment based simply on presence and prevalence.